evondev/react-responsive-web/README.md

 # What is this ?

-A simple lib to truncate text with ellipsis
+A simple library to check responsive for web base on standard breakpoints

 # Installation